SamsonPN/A-Better-U/README.md

 ## What is A BETTER U?

-#### A Better U is a health and fitness application focused on making you, the user, a better version of yourself.
+#### A Better U is a health and fitness web application focused on making you, the user, a better version of yourself.

 ## Services: